Frequently Asked Questions

 Therapy is an investment in yourself.

-My rate of $170/session enables me to maintain a low caseload so that I can be fully present for every single client who comes through my door.
+My rate of $170 per clinical hour enables me to maintain a low caseload so that I can be fully present for every single client who comes through my door.
 You deserve a therapist who is not burnt out and can show up authentically.

 Beyond that, you deserve to prioritize your mental, emotional, and spiritual wellness.
 I challenge you to ask yourself: what are you worth?